MichaelOsarumwense/Treasure-Hair-Collections/README.md

     * Open the newly created htmlcov directory in the root of your project folder.
     * Open the index.html file inside it.
     * Run the file in the browser to see the output.

+### Travis

+Travis was used for continuous integration testing.
+At the top of this Readme file you can see that the website passes the Travis test.
+The Travis Documentation provides all the info needed to set it up.

 ## Manual Testing